enginerror/Rock-Paper-Scissors/README.md

 3. Open the `index.html` file in any web browser.

 ## Demo
-You can try the game live here: [Demo Link](https://ayaanmurshedkhan.github.io/Rock-Paper-Scissors/)
+You can try the game live here: [Link](https://enginerror.github.io/Rock-Paper-Scissors/)

 ## Project Structure
 ```